 We see this, first of all, as a clear inducement to cut local taxes despite the fact that the enterprise zone areas are most likely to be in dire need of revenue.
 Does funding from the proceeds of "any" Federal program mean that Federal aid, for example, from urban mass transit, community development block grants or revenue sharing programs could be used to reduce business taxes?

 Increasing the level or efficiency of local services is a phrase that could be interpreted in many ways.
-Consolidations of police and fire stations are, for exam-ple, frequently made in the name of increased efficiency.
-What does simplification or streamlining of government requirements on employ.
+Consolidations of police and fire stations are, for example, frequently made in the name of increased efficiency.

+What does simplification or streamlining of government requirements on employtion laws?

 What does simplification or streamlining of government requirements on employers and employees encompass?
-Does this mean local building codes, safety, health, sanitation and environmental standards, state or local wage, hour and child protection laws?

-Mr. Chairman, it seems to us that these criteria would either be the subject of continuing controversy and potential abuse or would require a level of administrative decision making, regulation and enforcement that is not provided in the bill.
-We do not wish to be negative, and we do not take any proposal which could help solve the nation's urban problems lightly.
+Does this mean local building codes, safety, health, sanitation and environmental standards, state or local wage, hour and child protecwe do not wish to be negative, and we do not take any proposal which could help solve the nation's urban problems lightly.
 We have long been concerned about the special development needs of inner cities and have been constant advocates of public and private efforts to meet these problems.
 The attached resolution adopted by the last AFL-CIO Convention fully outlines our position and recommendations.